Farama-Foundation/PettingZoo/docs/api.md

 ```
 import pettingzoo.tests.performance_benchmark as performance_benchmark
-performance_benchmark.performance_benchmark(env)
+performance_benchmark.performance_benchmark(env, overall_test_time=5, single_run_time=1, check_benchmark_stability=True)
 ```

-This randomly steps through the environment for 60 seconds to benchmark it's performance.
+This randomly steps through the environment for 5 seconds to benchmark it's performance.
+The performance benchmark is composed of multiple runs, you can set the overall time for which the benchmark runs through the `overall_test_time` argument in seconds.
+You may also fine-tune your benchmark by controlling the execution time for which each run through the `single_run_time` argument.
+Note that `overall_test_time` must be a multiple of `single_run_time`.
+If `check_benchmark_stability=True`, the benchmark results are checked for stability.

 ### Manual Control Test